JamesHuangUC/Coding/README.md

 # Coding

-Clean, powerful online pair programming platform for anyone who loves coding.
+Clean, powerful pair programming platform for anyone who loves coding.

-Users can type code, execute it and get the result with runtime.
-In addition, it supports syntax highlighting, passing input, creating a custom room, sending/receiving messages, and coding with other users in real time.
+Users can type code, compile, execute it, and get the result with runtime.
+In addition, it supports syntax highlighting, autocomplete, passing custom input, creating a custom room, sending/receiving messages with users in the same room.

+Start coding in real time.

 ## Languages Supported